NielsMasdorp/Speculum-Android/README.md

 2. Select JDK8 in Project Settings
 3. Make nescessary adjustments for your device
 4. Go to [Forecast.io](https://developer.forecast.io/) and register
+5. Go to [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) and register for a browser key (this is optional, only do this if you want to have the mirror show a maps view of your home on command)
-5. Create a `keys.xml` file in `/res/values/` (sample found below these steps)
+6. Create a `keys.xml` file in `/res/values/` (sample found below these steps)
+7. Add your latitude and longitude to the URL in `Constants.java` (sample also found below these steps)
-6. Run on device or generate .APK
+7. Run on device or generate .APK
-7. Turn on "Stay Awake" in Developer Options on your device
+8. Turn on "Stay Awake" in Developer Options on your device
 8. If you turned on voice recognition change the Text to Speech language to English in the language options on your device

 Example `keys.xml`